 This section includes key documents related to master consortium meetings.
 Each includes a brief summary of what took place in the meeting, as well as downloadable agendas for each meeting including meeting minutes at the end of each agenda.
-Also downloadable are PowerPoint slides in PDF form where available.
+When available, links to downloadable PDFs of slides are also included.

 November 24, 2020: In November, COP-RCORP met to finish end of year tasks related to sustainbility planning and fiscal concerns